tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Oh... right the job.
 Well, here's the offer.
 You'll be responsible for moving product out the door.
 It's good work and we'll train you.
 I can offer you 28 dollars an hour and comprehensive health"

 I did what I could do to prevent my jaw from dropping.
-I was a college drop out with no experience and he was going to pay me almost thirty dollars an hour with premium health insurance?
+I was a college drop out with no experience and he was going to pay me almost thirty dollars an hour with premium benefits?
 For shipping some boxes?

 "T-twenty eight?"
 I said in shock